James Johnson

 I was raised on the family farm - homesteaded by my great-grandfather in 1932

-Yet, more than hands-on skills and knowledge, the farm taught me many lessons that still guide me today: As my family cultivated, planted, cared for and harvested crops year after year through the ups and downs of abundance, drought, pests, market swings and weather both good and bad I learned about the value of hard work, the payoff of perseverance, the importance of integrity, the relationship between risk and reward, the power of perspective and so much more!
+But beyond the hands-on skills, the farm taught me lessons that still shape who I am today.
+Watching my family cultivate, plant, care for, and harvest crops year after year -through seasons of abundance and challenge - I learned the value of hard work, the payoff of perseverance, the importance of integrity, the balance between risk and reward, and the power of perspective.

 SPRINTING TO SLEDDING

-After playing a variety of sports growing up, I pursued track at the University of Alberta.
-At the end of my first year my teammate Christine deBruin switched from sprinting to sledding sparking my interest in the sport.
+After growing up playing a variety of sports, I went on to compete in track and field at the University of Alberta.
+At the end of my first year, my teammate Christine deBruin made the switch from sprinting to bobsleigh sparking my interest in the sport.

-Three years later in 2013 I attended a Bobsleigh Canada ID camp.
-Then, the following year I packed up everything I owned and moved to Calgary to train with and officially try out for the national bobsleigh team.
+Three years later, in 2013, I attended a Bobsleigh Canada recruitment camp.
+The following year, I packed up everything I owned and moved to Calgary to train full-time and officially try out for the national bobsleigh team.

 Click here to learn more about Bobsleigh Canada recruitment!